smart-edge-open/specs/doc/core-network/openness_ngc.md

 ### Application Function

-An Application Function (AF) is a micro service in the OpenNESS edge-controller solution, developed in golang.
-In the scope of the current release (v19.12), AF supports the Traffic influencing subscription functionality to help in steering the Edge specific traffic in UPF towards the applications deployed on the OpenNESS edge-node.
+An Application Function (AF) is a micro service in the OpenNESS edge controller solution, developed in golang.
+In the scope of the current release (OpenNESS 19.12), AF supports the Traffic influencing subscription functionality to help in steering the Edge specific traffic in UPF towards the applications deployed on the OpenNESS edge node.

 Other AF functionalities as discussed in 3GPP 5G standard [3GPP_29122], PFD Management Section 4.4.10, Changing chargeable party Section 4.4.4, configuration QoS for AF sessions Section 4.4.13, Monitoring Section 4.4.2, Device triggering Section 4.4.6 and resource management of Background Data Transfer (BDT) Section 4.4.3 are in under consideration for implementation in future OpenNESS releases.